ChrispyNugget/BlueMemCard/README.md

 Specify the following layer sequence:

-L1 (Top Layer)     - ps1_memcard_test-F_Cu.gtl
+L1 (Top Layer)     - ps1_memcard_test_rev6-F_Cu.gtl

-L2 (Inner Layer 1) - ps1_memcard_test-In1_Cu.g2
+L2 (Inner Layer 1) - ps1_memcard_test_rev6-In1_Cu.g2

-L3 (Inner Layer 2) - ps1_memcard_test-In2_Cu.g3
+L3 (Inner Layer 2) - ps1_memcard_test_rev6-In2_Cu.g3

-L4 (Bottom Layer)  - ps1_memcard_test-B_Cu.gbl
+L4 (Bottom Layer)  - ps1_memcard_test_rev6-B_Cu.gbl

 # Assembly Instructions

 See BOM folder for parts list and DigiKey / Mouser links.

 When dropping in the assembled board into the memory card housing, you may need to use flush cutters to snip off a support under the top half of the housing.
 Only some memory cards seem to have this support.
+Also, for rev3 boards, some filing of the inner shell to fit the micro USB port is necessary.

 # Software Instructions